 - We stick to our view that global growth will edge higher thanks to easier financial conditions, limiting recession risks. - The growth mix should eventually shift as manufacturing recovers from coronavirus disruptions.
-We already see firming in interest rate-sensitive sectors, such as housing. - We believe the U.S. and China have strong incentives to maintain the pause on their trade conflict after agreeing to a limited "phase 1" trade deal, reflected in China cutting tariffs on U.S. products last week, though there may be more turbulence.
+We already see firming in interest rate-sensitive sectors, such as housing. - The U.S. and China have strong incentives to maintain the pause on their trade conflict after agreeing to a limited "phase 1" trade deal, though there may be more turbulence.
 The U.S. adopted a revised North American trade pact.
-Both steps should allow global trading activity some breathing space, but U.S. protectionist measures could shift to Europe. - We see greater uncertainty about China's economic outlook and the potential policy response due to the coronavirus outbreak.
-We expect a limited global impact but are monitoring for evidence of broader disruptions. - Our macro regime work puts the business cycle in a slowdown regime but we could see a shift to a risk assetfriendly goldilocks regime or a market unfriendly mild stagflation regime. - Market implication: We maintain a moderate pro-risk stance and see potential for cyclical assets such as Japanese and EM assets to outperform tactically.
+Both steps should allow global trading activity some breathing space, but U.S. trade measures could shift to Europe. - We see greater uncertainty about China's economic outlook due to the coronavirus outbreak.
+The macro impact thus far within China and beyond is primarily driven by China's aggressive containment measures. - Our macro regime work puts the business cycle in a slowdown regime but we could see a shift to a risk assetfriendly goldilocks regime or a market-unfriendly mild stagflation regime. - Market implication: We maintain a moderate pro-risk stance and see potential for cyclical assets such as Japanese and EM assets to outperform tactically.